ZHaskell/docs/Z-Data/Vector-Bytes-Text.md

 # Vector: array slices

-In Haskell, we use immutable arrays a lot.
-And we have many array slices types:
+In Z.Haskell, we use immutable arrays a lot.
+And we have two main array slice types in `Z.Data.Vector`:

 ```haskell
 -- The payloads are array offset and length